thejeffchen/google-rank-checker/README.md

 1) Add list of proxies to lines 12, 13, etc. using the format given.
 Make sure each proxy added is 'IP ADDRESS:PORT' (pay attention to the quotes and add a comma at the end between proxies)
 2) Uncomment lines 40-42 to enable the proxies by removing the '#' sign

+* **Want to change the rate of page checking?**

+Change line 68 to vary the amount of time.
+The default setting picks a random integer between 1 and 4 seconds, but this can be set to any amount you wish.

 * **Chromedriver Problems?**

 You might need to install Chromedriver: